LexouDuck/42/10-roger-skyline-1/README.md

 ---

 ### Web server: apache

+**IMPORTANT** : I never managed to have the apache server resist slowloris attacks, so take the following part with a grain of salt...

 We must first create a folder to hold our html website data, with the correct permissions:
 ```sh